dvas0004/CyberSift-Alerts/process_creation/Detection of PowerShell Execution via DLL.md

 # Detection of PowerShell Execution via DLL
 ### Description

-Detects PowerShell Strings applied to rundllas seen in PowerShdll.dll
+Detects PowerShell Strings applied to rundll as seen in PowerShdll.dll

 -------------------
 ### Severity